Tarzan (1999 film): Plot

-The explorers' ship soon returns to retrieve them.
-Jane asks Tarzan to return with them to England, but Tarzan, in turn, asks Jane to stay with him when Jane says it is unlikely that they will ever return.
-Clayton convinces Tarzan that Jane will stay with him forever as long as he leads them to the gorillas; Tarzan agrees, and leads the trio to the nesting grounds while Terk and Tantor lure Kerchak.
-Porter and Jane are excited to mingle with the gorillas, but Kerchak returns and attacks the humans on sight.
-Tarzan restrains Kerchak while the humans escape; afterward, Kerchak accuses Tarzan of betraying his family, causing Tarzan to flee in shame.
-Kala takes Tarzan to the treehouse where she found him, reveals his true past, and says that she wants him to be happy whatever he decides.
-Tarzan puts on his late father's suit, signifying his decision to go to England.
+As the explorers ship returns to retrieve them, Jane asks Tarzan to travel to England with her.
+However, when she says it is unlikely they will return to Africa, Tarzan tries persuading Jane to stay with him instead.
+Clayton tricks Tarzan into believing Jane will stay in Africa in exchange for her seeing the gorillas.
+Tarzan persuades Terk and Tantor to lure Kerchak away, and leads the trio to the nesting grounds.
+The Porters excitedly mingle with the gorillas, but Kerchak returns to attack the humans.
+Tarzan restrains Kerchak while the humans escape, disappointing Kerchak.
+Taking Tarzan to the treehouse where she found him, Kala reveals his heritage and says she wants him to be happy whatever he decides.